domvads/picscreenr/README.md

 ## Prerequisites

-- Python 3.8–3.11 are known to work with `dlib`; newer versions such as 3.13 may not yet provide prebuilt wheels.
+- Python 3.8–3.11 are known to work with `dlib`; newer versions such as 3.13 currently lack prebuilt wheels.
+Using Python 3.11 or earlier is therefore strongly recommended.
-- On Windows, install Visual Studio Build Tools and CMake so that the `dlib` library required by `face_recognition` can compile.
+- On Windows, make sure to use a 64‑bit Python and install Visual Studio Build Tools as well as CMake so that the `dlib` library required by `face_recognition` can compile.
+An error like `python313t.lib` missing often indicates an unsupported Python version.

 Verify CMake is accessible:
 ```bash